 Skin color varies: at times it's plain green, plain brown, or mottled green and brown.

-Dark streaks or spots may occur, often giving the appearance of a light stripe on the back.
+Dark streaks or spots may occur, often giving the appearance of a light stripe on the back in any color phase.

 Male/Female Differences